Are Motorcycles Seen By Insurers As High-Risk?

 Only nineteen states, and D.C., enforce helmet laws.

-Motorcycles are an anomaly in insurance statistics in that motorcyclists over 50 now make up the bulk of fatal accidents, at nearly 40 percent.
+Motorcycles are an anomaly in insurance statistics in over 50 now make up the bulk of fatal accidents, at nearly 40 percent.
 This is in stark contrast to car accidents, where younger drivers are seen as the most high-risk drivers.

 New safety features aren’t a major priority for motorcycle companies or their customers, given the inherent dangers of driving without a protective metal cage around you.